pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - But the portal functions call ExecutorStart and ExecutorRun (highlight).
 - ExecutorStart (highlight) sets up . . . another node tree.
   - `CreateExecutorState` creates an EState struct which has info about the overall execution.
-  - Most plan nodes require some mutable state to execute, so each of them gets a corresponding execState node.
+  - Most plan nodes require some mutable state to execute, so each of them gets a corresponding PlanState node.
+      - The struct is called PlanState but I'll refer to them as executor nodes.
-    - They are like counterparts.
+    - Plan & PlanState are like counterparts.
     - You can imagine these parallel trees.
     - So we have to call ExecInitModifyTable and ExecInitThis and ExecInitThat.
   - ExecInitNode knows which init function to call for each kind of plan node.